The 'SFT Synth' (code named 'Piranha') is a monophonic single-voice MIDI programmable synthesizer

-MIDI cable connected between the computer and the SFT Synth.
+MIDI cable (V3 - USB serial) connected between the computer and the SFT Synth.
 The software is designed to run on

 Microsoft® Windows™ XP or later, as well as POSIX-compliant systems supported by wxWidgets

-- Selectable as Low Pass, High Pass, or Band Pass, with frequency range extending from below C0 to significantly above C8
+- Uses a 'Steiner' active filter with ROHS compliant components.
+Selectable as Low Pass, High Pass, or Band Pass, with frequency range extending from below C0 to above C8

 - Adjustable 'Q' (filter resonance) for all 3 filter types

-- Selecting Low Pass with maximum frequency, or High Pass with minimum frequency, and minimum filter resonance, effectively bypasses filtering.
+- Selecting Low Pass with maximum frequency, or High Pass with minimum frequency, and minimum filter resonance, effectively bypasses filtering ('all pass').

-- The filter is controlled exponentially using PWM output from ATMega328p through a proprietary exponential-conversion circuit using a minimal number of components
+- The V2 (and earlier) filter is controlled exponentially using PWM output from ATMega328p through a proprietary exponential-conversion circuit using a minimal number of components

-- Generates 'stepped' waveforms that approximate the analog equivalent, causing heavy emphasis on correct harmonics while greatly simplifying circuitry
+- V2 and earlier: Generates 'stepped' waveforms that approximate the analog equivalent, causing heavy emphasis on correct harmonics while greatly simplifying circuitry

 - Programmable Voice Parameters